luau-lang/luau/docs/_posts/2021-09-30-luau-recap-september-2021.md

-People may remember that back in [April](https://devforum.roblox.com/t/luau-recap-april-2021/) we announced generic functions, nut then had to disable them.
+People may remember that back in [April](https://devforum.roblox.com/t/luau-recap-april-2021/) we announced generic functions, but then had to disable them.
 That was because [DataBrain](https://devforum.roblox.com/u/databrain) discovered a [nasty interaction](https://devforum.roblox.com/t/recent-type-system-regressions-for-generic-parametered-functions/) between `typeof` and generics, which meant that it was possible to